-The respondent is a 36-year-old man from Morocco.
-He was pushed back from North Macedonia to Greece on the 28 of November 2021.
+The respondent was a 36-year-old man from Morocco.
+He was pushed back from North Macedonia to Greece on the 28th of November 2021.
 He also mentioned that he had been pushed back from the same country the previous day, on the 27th.

 “The way that they (the police officers) were talking to us wasn’t very good.
 They were yelling at us: “Sit down, sit down.”

-Then, the respondent and his friend were loaded into a blue van and brought to another police station.
+Then the respondent and his friend were loaded into a blue van and brought to another police station.
 Their white cards were thrown away, and their fingerprints, pictures, and other personal information were taken.
-According to the respondent, there were POM from Afghanistan in the police station.
-It was 8 men and 2 women.
+According to the respondent, there were persons in transit from Afghanistan in the police station: 8 men and 2 women.
 The women were barefoot.